whylabs/whylogs/DEVELOPMENT.md

 ### Testing CI locally

+TODO make this a real docker file then

-you can run local github actions on the ubuntu using https://github.com/nektos/act.
-Currently you need to build a latest docker image for ubuntu using the following dockerfile
+you can run local github actions on ubuntu using [act](https://github.com/nektos/act).
+Currently, you need to build the latest docker image for ubuntu using the following dockerfile

 ```dockerfile
 FROM ubuntu:20.04